 A lot of people think of mental health and physical health as completely separate, but your mind is a part of your body.
 Underscoring this is the fact that depression often causes real physical pain.
-Things like back pain, headaches or other pains that don't seem to have an obvious cause could all be symptoms of depression.
+Things like back pain, headaches, or other pains that don't seem to have an obvious cause could all be symptoms of depression.

-There are also a few different kinds of depression.
+There’s also a few different kinds of depression.
 The two most common – also defined by their timing – are major depression and persistent depressive disorder.
 Major depression describes symptoms of depression that last for two weeks or more.
 With persistent depressive disorder, you feel depressed to some degree for at least two years.
 But, over the course of those two years, you might only have bouts of severe symptoms on and off for a few weeks each time.

 Depression is also connected to some physical illnesses.
 A serious health condition, like a heart attack or stroke, can lead to depression.
 And it works the other way, too.
 Ongoing depression may raise your risk for some serious illnesses, including heart disease, stroke, high blood pressure, diabetes, obesity, cancer, and Alzheimer’s disease.

 Doctors don’t know for sure what causes depression.
 It’s probably not one single thing that causes it.
-Most likely, it’s a combination of things – changes in your body and in the world around you.
+Most likely, it’s a combination of things – changes in your body and the world around you.

 Researchers can see physical changes in the brains of people who have depression.
 Chemicals in your brain called neurotransmitters that help regulate your mood play a part in the condition.
-Hormone changes, for example in pregnancy or menopause, could also put the wheels in motion for depression to develop.
+Hormone changes, for example, in pregnancy or menopause, could also put the wheels in motion for depression to develop.
 You might also inherit some risk through your genes.
 Depression often runs in families.

 But these biological factors alone aren’t necessarily enough to cause depression.
-It could be that biology raises your risk and then some event triggers the symptoms.
-A traumatic event, such as a death, physical abuse, a breakup, divorce, or other stressful life change–like financial troubles–could provoke depression.
+It could be that biology raises your risk, and then some event triggers the symptoms.
+A traumatic event, such as a death, physical abuse, a breakup, divorce, or other stressful life change – like financial troubles – could provoke depression.